Taking Legal Action against the US Torture Program

 Guantánamo, Abu Ghraib, Bagram, secret detention centers in Eastern Europe; waterboarding, sleep deprivation, electric shocks – these are all symbols of a barbaric system of torture.
 As part of the so-called “war on terror”, the CIA and US military engaged in a systematic program of abduction, illegal detention and torture that was authorized at the highest levels.

-Two years after the publication of the US Senate’s report on CIA interrogation techniques several organizations from the US and Europe sent a letter to US Attorney General Loretta Lynch: The organizations, including ECCHR, asked Lynch to open an expanded and comprehensive investigation into the post-9/11 detention and interrogation program in order to bring to justice those suspected of crimes under international law as well as US federal law.
+Two years after the publication of the US Senate’s report on CIA interrogation techniques several organizations from the US and Europe sent a letter to US Attorney General Loretta Lynch: The organizations, including ECCHR, asked Lynch to open a comprehensive investigation into the post-9/11 detention and interrogation program in order to bring to justice those suspected of crimes under international law as well as US federal law.

 Torture: Letter to US General Attorney Loretta Lynch (December 2016)US Torture_Letter Attorney General Lynch_20161209.pdf (116.4 KiB)